rflandau/Orv/README.md

 TODO

+### Heartbeats

+TODO

+The protocol must be able to handle heartbeats that encapsulate multiple services and heartbeats that come from each services on the same id separately.
+This must update staleness according only to the services included in each heartbeat.

+For example:
+- An IoT device probably has a single driver program that handles all "services" (thermistor, barometer, etc) and therefore wants to send a single HB that refreshes the staleness of each.
+- A server probably has a number of different programs running independently (DNS, NAT, etc) and wants each to be able to refresh its staleness individually (per interface).
+If all services from a single leaf/VK had to be updated together, the developer would need to write a service to encapsulate each existing service which is unacceptable.

 ### Status Requests

 The only exception to the `HELLO` introduction is `STATUS` messages, which can be issued by anyone, including nodes not part of the vault.